quananhle/Python/Software Engineering Practicing/Concepts/Binary/Binary Search/702. Search in a Sorted Array of Unknown Size/README.md

 __Define Search Boundaries__

+The idea is quite simple.
+Let's take two first indexes, 0 and 1, as left and right boundaries.
+If the target value is not among these zeroth and the first element, then it's outside the boundaries, on the right.

+That means that the left boundary could moved to the right, and the right boundary should be extended.
+To keep logarithmic time complexity, let's extend it twice as far: ```right = right * 2```.

 ![image](https://leetcode.com/problems/search-in-a-sorted-array-of-unknown-size/Figures/702/limits.png)

 If the target now is less than the right element, we're done, the boundaries are set.
 If not, repeat these two steps till the boundaries are established: